What is customer centricity?

 Build in customer centricity from day one

-Your employees are often the best proponents of your customer centric approach, and it makes sense to instil a sense of customer centricity from the very beginning of their work with your brand.
+Your employees are often the best proponents of your customer centric approach, and it makes sense to instill a sense of customer centricity from the very beginning of their work with your brand.

 You might try engaging in: